Live Sentiment Indicators, Interactive Charts & Quotes will help you decide which FAANG Stock to buy.

 Perhaps you should buy them all to help you spread your risk of owning a single stock.
 In fact, the NASDAQ 100 is performing so well you might want to buy a low-cost exchange-traded fund (EFT) that tracks the index.
-You would also then get exposure to the other two great tech giants not considered part of the FAANG group, Microsoft (Ticker MSFT) who registered a 43% stock price growth and Paypal (Ticker PYPL) whose share price rose 56% in the last 12 months.
+You would also get exposure to the other two great tech giants not considered part of the FAANG group, Microsoft (Ticker: MSFT) and Paypal (Ticker: PYPL), whose share price rose 56% in the last 12 months.
 In any case, if you want to buy only one FAANG stock, then read below for our analysis and buy-sell sentiment indicators.

 Is there a FAANG ETF?

-There are many exchange-traded funds that contain FAANG stocks.
-Any ETF that tracks the S&P 500, NASDAQ 100 or any large capitalization technology ETFs.
-There is a specific ETF (Ticker: FNG) that is supposed to be a FAANG ETF but not surprisingly it fails to match the actual performance of the FAANG group of stocks.
-According to a CNBC interview, the portfolio manager said it was because of the fund’s underperformance in the past year resulted from specific stock buys and sells, and the timing of them; too much “buying on the rip” and “selling on the dip.”.
+Many exchange-traded funds contain FAANG stocks.
+Any ETF that tracks the S&P 500, NASDAQ 100, or any large-capitalization technology ETFs.
+There is a specific ETF (Ticker: FNG) that is supposed to be a FAANG ETF, but not surprisingly, it fails to match the actual performance of the FAANG group of stocks.
+According to a CNBC interview, the portfolio manager said it was because of the fund’s underperformance in the past year resulting from specific stock buys and sells and their timing; too much “buying on the rip” and “selling on the dip.”.
 Well, we all know that 90% of professional money managers cannot beat the market.
 My advice is, if you want to buy FAANG stocks, do not pay the exorbitant price for an actively managed fund that cannot match their performance, buy the stocks directly.

 FAANG Stock Charts – 5 Year Performance

 Which FAANG Stock To Buy?